charlinds/charlinds.github.io/index.md

 # [](#header-1)About Me

 I am a nineteen-year-old student from London, now living in Manhattan.
-I am currently based in Washington, D.C. where I am a student of government, psychology, and theology, at Georgetown University.
+I am currently based in Washington, D.C. where I study government, psychology, and theology at Georgetown University.

 ## [](#header-2)Experience: